anoobhov/ScriptDesk/README.md

 - **HTML**: Structure of the website.
 - **CSS**: Styling and layout for an attractive user interface.
 - **JavaScript**: Interactivity and dynamic features.
+Have maintained Flexible Code and used functions so that New features and updates can be integrated easily.
+Comments has been added for easy understanding of the codes
 ---

 ## Setup Instructions